-Microspot Interiors 4 Professional Review
+Microspot Interiors 4 Professional full review

 Microspot is an interior design package, enables you to design spaces from floor plans or blueprints, or conceived within the limitless potential of your imagination.
 According to the company it allows you to “remodel your home or office without leaving your chair”, and “try fresh paint, wallpaper or carpet without going to the store.”
 It doesn’t actually do the decorating, though.